 Inflow and Outflow

 All financial entry categories include a "Cash" setting, which is configured as either "Inflow" or "Outflow".
 When you enter forecasts and actuals, the type (category) of the entry determines whether the amount is added to the revenue stream (inflow), or is an expense item (outflow).
-As a result, there is no need to enter negative values for amounts, as the system will automatically add if inflow or deduct if outflow.

 - Navigate to yourProject/Financials.